MasoudJTehrani/PCLA/README.md

 ```Shell
 python sample.py
 ```
-This sample is in Town02 of the CARLA simulator.
+This sample is in Town02 of the CARLA simulator and uses SimLingo from PCLA 2.

 ***Attention: you may need to change the vehicle spawn point's number on line 43 to something else based on your CARLA version.***